Navy revokes awards given to prosecutors in Navy SEAL court-martial

 Trump first intervened in Gallagher’s case in March, when he ordered the Navy SEAL moved from a military brig to less restrictive confinement at a Navy base.

 The court-martial judge later released Gallagher altogether and removed the senior Navy prosecutor originally assigned to the case, citing pretrial prosecution misconduct alleged by defense lawyers.
+A Navy spokesman said neither the senior prosecutor who was removed nor the prosecutor who replaced him were among those who received the awards in question.

 Trump weighed in again on Twitter just after the jury verdict to congratulate Gallagher.